Share a series of episodes with one embed code.

 To reorder your channel episodes drag and drop them into your preferred order.
 Episodes at the top of their section will display first on your channel.

 The Channel Details tab is where you can add your Title, Description, and the URL of your Channel’s embedded location.
+You can enable automatic pubishing here as well.
+With this enabled, all new episodes will publish to your Channel as soon as they are uploaded.

 When you’ve finished updating your Channel details, click Submit Changes to save.
 Your Channel’s title and description will appear on your Channel, as well as podcasting apps (if you distribute your Channel as a podcast).